OS-pedrogustavobilro/HealthConnectAggregation/README.md

 When debugging, the crash occurs because for the last hour slice, 2025-04-03T05:00-2025-04-03T06:00, the `endDate` is at 05:00 (same as start) instead of 06:00.
 Why it crashes for that split in particular, I'm not sure, but at least it's consistent.

-From my tests it only happens in Android 14 devices and above, which would indicate the problem lies somewhere in the HealthConnect SDK's implementation for those versions (`HealthConnectClientUpsideDownImpl`), or on the actual android Framework code.
+From my tests it only happens in Android 15 devices and above, which may indicate the problem lies somewhere in the HealthConnect SDK's implementation for those versions (`HealthConnectClientUpsideDownImpl` - which technically is used from Android 14, but it doesn't seem to crash on Android 14), or on the actual android Framework code.

 Timezone that I tested with is London (at the time of writing it's BST or GMT+1).